4 Green Inventions You Need to Know

 Whether for domestic or medical use, ingenious ozone cleaning systems are on the rise.
 Ozone is created in nature during thunderstorms and is basically electrically charged oxygen particles.
 Harnessing and reproducing this effect in ozone generators is a brilliant way of purifying the air, removing any contaminants or pollutants that are present.
 And the only bi-product?
 Pure oxygen.

 What an exciting time in science!
-I can’t wait to see the ways we continue to harness the power of nature in the future…
+I can’t wait to see the ways we continue to harness the power of nature within further green inventions in the future…